dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

 Multithreading issues are the biggest limitation of Dart's experimental support for Objective-C interop.
-While `ffigen` does support converting
+While `ffigen` supports converting
-Dart functions to Objective-C blocks, these limitations must be kept in mind when using them.
+Dart functions to Objective-C blocks, these limitations must be kept in mind.
-These issues also affect the use of certain Apple APIs.
+The following issues also affect the use of certain Apple APIs:

-1. Dart isolates are not the same thing as threads.
+* Dart isolates are not the same thing as threads.
-   An isolate is not guaranteed to run on a particular thread, and the VM may change which thread an isolate is running on without warning.
+   An isolate isn't guaranteed to run on a particular thread, and the VM might change which thread an isolate is running on without warning.
    There is an [open feature request][] to allow isolates to be pinned to specific theads.
-2. Most Apple APIs don't have any guarantees about which thread a callback will be run on.
+* Most Apple APIs don't have any guarantees about on which thread a callback will run.
-3. Most APIs that involve UI interaction can only be called on the main thread, also known in Flutter as the platform thread.
+* Most APIs that involve UI interaction can only be called on the main thread, also called the _platform_ thread in Flutter.
 4. Many Apple APIs are [not thread safe][].

 Points 1 and 2 mean that a callback created in one isolate